pyrocko/pyrocko/doc/source/topics/pyrocko-gf.rst

   :align: center
   :alt: moment tensor source

 A moment tensor point source.
-This is the most complete form of describing an ensemble of burried forces to first order.
+This is the most complete form of describing an ensemble of buried forces to first order.

 .. code-block :: python
     :caption: Initialise a full moment tensor.